spike-project/spike/README.md

 #### Directories
 - Algo
    contains algorithms to process data-sets
-   (MaxEnt, Fista, Laplace, etc...) not everything active !
+   (MaxEnt, Laplace, etc...) not everything active !
 - Display
    a small utility to choose either for regular matplotlib display of fake no-effect display (for tests)
 - File
-   Importers for various file format for spectrometry, as well as the HDF5 NPK native format.
+   Importers for various file format for spectrometry, as well as the HDF5 SPIKE native format.
 - Miscellaneous
    "en vrac"
 - Visu